Explore the sensory explosion experienced by people with this unusual, but not that uncommon nor unwelcome, condition

 Synesthetes do not actively think about their perceptions — they just happen.
 Some synesthetes report that they see such colors internally, in "the mind's eye."
 Others, such as Duffy, see their visions projected in front of them, like watching an image on a movie screen.

-Scientists know that in synesthesia, those colors are real, not just figments of an active imagination.
+Scientists know that in synesthesia, those colors are real.
+They are not just figments of an active imagination.
 How?
 Studies show that the colors synesthetes see are highly specific and consistent over time.
 If the letter “b” is lime green, it will always be lime green.

 Studies done in the mid-1990s showed that synesthesia also can be measured by brain-scanning techniques.
 For synesthetes who perceive colors when hearing words, a certain part of the brain involved with vision is active in response to sound.
-That type of activity didn’t occur in non-synesthetes.
+That type of activity didn’t occur in people who experience each sense separately.

 So how can the sound of a musical instrument lead to color?

-“During our first few years of life, our brain makes more connections than it needs, and then eventually prunes some of those away,” says Edward Hubbard, a post-doctoral researcher at the French National Institute for Health and Medical Research who studies what causes synesthesia.
+“During our first few years of life, our brain makes more connections than it needs, and then eventually prunes some of those away,” says Edward Hubbard.
+He is a post-doctoral researcher at the French National Institute for Health and Medical Research.
+His research involves studies of what causes synesthesia.

 One thing that may happen in synesthesia, Hubbard says, is that some of these connections don’t get pruned away.
 If so, then people may see specific colors with particular letters because they have extra connections between the brain areas involved in word and color perception.